vvaltchev/tilck/README.md

 </p>

 ### What is Tilck?
-`Tilck` is an educational *monolithic* x86 kernel designed to be Linux-compatible at binary level.
+`Tilck` is an educational *monolithic* kernel designed to be Linux-compatible at binary level.
+It runs on i686 and RISCV64 at the moment.
 Project's small-scale and simple design makes it the **perfect playground** for playing in kernel mode while retaining the ability to compare how the *very same* *usermode bits* run on the Linux kernel as well.
 That's a **rare feature** in the realm of educational kernels.
-Because of that, building a program for Tilck requires just a `i686-musl` toolchain from [bootlin.com](https://toolchains.bootlin.com).
+Because of that, building a program for Tilck requires just a `gcc-musl` toolchain from [bootlin.com](https://toolchains.bootlin.com).
 Tilck has **no need** to have its own set of custom written applications, like most educational kernels do.
 It just runs mainstream Linux programs like the **BusyBox** suite.
 While the Linux-compatibility and the monolithic design might seem a limitation from the OS research point of view, on the other side, such design bring the whole project much closer to *real-world* applications in the future, compared to the case where some serious (or huge) effort is required to port pre-existing software on it.
 Also, nothing stops Tilck from implementing custom non-Linux syscalls that aware apps might take advantage of.

 #### Future plans
-In the long term, depending on how successful the project will be, `Tilck` might become suitable for **embedded systems** on which a fully deterministic and ultra low-latency system is required.
+In the long term, `Tilck` might become widespread for **embedded systems** on which a fully deterministic and ultra low-latency system is required.
 With a fair amount of luck, `Tilck` might be able to fill the gap between *Embedded Linux* and typical real-time operating systems like *FreeRTOS* or *Zephyr*.
-In any case, at some point it will be ported to the `ARM` family and it might be adapted to run on MMU-less CPUs as well.
-Tilck would be a perfect fit for that because consuming a tiny amount of RAM has always been a key point in Tilck's design.
-Indeed, the kernel can boot and run on a i686 QEMU machine with just 3 MB of memory *today*.
-Of course, that's pointless on x86, but on an ARM Cortex-R that won't be anymore the case.
+The kernel already runs on RISCV64 and at some point it will be ported to the `ARM` family.
+It might be adapted to run on MMU-less CPUs as well.
+Tilck would be a perfect fit for such use cases because consuming a tiny amount of RAM has always been a key point in Tilck's design.
+Indeed, the kernel can boot and run on a QEMU machine with just 3 MB of memory *today*.

 In addition to that, adding a basic support for networking and storage is part of the plans even if details have not been defined yet.
 Networking support might be